 - Departing from your lane, drifting, and the inability to keep your vehicle between the lines

 - Inability to focus for extended periods of time

 - Missing turns, getting lost, or being unaware of one’s surroundings

 - Nodding off while driving, whether or not that entails actually falling asleep

 If any of these symptoms sound familiar, that might be because many of them are similar to what drivers experience under the influence of alcohol or other controlled substances.
 While it may be unreasonable to expect drivers to always be bright eyed and bushy tailed, understanding how drowsiness effects driver performance can allow drivers to self-monitor, and take necessary precautions when they are not physically or mentally able to safely operate a motor vehicle.
 By avoiding driver fatigue, you can protect yourself and your family from potential car accidents, truck accidents, motorcycle accidents, and more.

 Contact our Clifton Driver Fatigue Personal Injury Attorneys Today

 The driver fatigue personal injury attorneys of Fredson & Statmore have extensive experience serving clients injured in motor vehicle accidents across Passaic County communities including Clifton office, Bloomfield, Wayne, Little Falls, West Milford, and all of Northern New Jersey.
 We believe in keeping our personal injury clients both informed and involved throughout the legal process with the goal of providing services which address your unique needs and concerns.
 Our firm practices exclusively personal injury law, allowing our attorneys to focus on the legal matters which matter most to you and your family.

-If you or a loved one has been injured in a motor vehicle accident, please contact us online or call our Clifton, NJ office by dialing (973) 777-8600 today for a free and confidential consultation.
+If you or a loved one has been injured in a motor vehicle accident, please contact us online today for a free and confidential consultation.